 Our industry is global, and companies rely heavily on trade.
 In 2017, more than 90 percent of equipment made in the United States was exported.
 Because of this dynamic, the United States holds a nearly $9 billion trade surplus in this industry.
-SEMI is supportive of trade policies that open foreign markets.
+SEMI supports trade policies that open foreign markets.

 In the meetings, the executives expressed deep concern that the tariffs would inflict deep damage to the U.S. economy, including to SEMI members.
 Estimates suggest that the Sec.
 301 tariffs (and the Chinese retaliatory tariffs) will cost semiconductor companies more than $700 million annually, dramatically increasing the cost of doing business.
 These tariffs also threaten U.S. technological leadership.
 The United States has led innovation for decades.
 However, by pursuing policies that limit market access opportunities, company-led R&D and innovation will slow, which, in turn, will curb further export potential.

 SEMI companies also stressed that because of the blunt application of these tariffs, this action will actually hurt U.S. companies as much as it hurts their Chinese competitors.
 Indeed, about 40 percent of imports in our sector from China are from U.S. or other non-Chinese companies.
 Further, the semiconductor industry relies on a vast network of supply chains, which have been built and qualified over the course of years.
 A fundamental revamp of supply chains is simply not feasible.
 This would be expensive, time-consuming, and resource-intensive.